You are using an outdated browser. Please upgrade your browser to improve your experience and security.

 Application details

-• Enhancing Tourism: Funds for improving tourism-related aspects, including experiences and services.
+• Creating or enhancing purchasable tourism experiences: Funds for improving or creating tourism-related initiatives, including experiences and services.

-• Promoting Sustainability: Support for eco-friendly initiatives, like solar power.
+• Promoting sustainability: Support for eco-friendly initiatives, like solar power related to new experiences.

 • Routine upgrades, maintenance, or adhering to regulations for existing facilities.